3ka1tz/42-school-projects/README.md

 Click on the badges below to access each individual project repository.

-You can find me on the 42 intranet under the username **elopez-u**.
+You can find me on the 42 intranet under the username [elopez-u](https://profile-v3.intra.42.fr/users/elopez-u).

 ## Common Core